 - 28. Psychological professionals, comprising psychologists, psychological therapists and psychological practitioners, are making a rapidly growing contribution to the NHS across mental health and physical health services.
 Education and training places for clinical psychology and child and adolescent psychotherapy are estimated to need to grow by at least 20-33%, reaching 1,258-1,397 by 2033/34.
 Our ambition is to grow these training places by 26% by 2031/32.
-To support working towards this ambition, training places for clinical psychology and child and adolescent psychotherapy will be more than 1,000 each year up to 2028/29. - 29.
-In addition to education and training for clinical psychologists and child and adolescent psychotherapists, over the next three years NHS England has committed funding of over £600 million to grow the wider psychological professions workforce
+To support working towards this ambition, training places for clinical psychology and child and adolescent psychology and child and adolescent psychology. - 29.
+In addition to education and training for clinical psychologists and child and adolescent psychotherapists, over the next three years NHS England has committed funding of over £600 million to grow the wider psychological professions workforce through training approximately 15,000 more individuals to undertake psychological therapist and psychological practitioner roles.

-- through training approximately 15,000 more individuals to undertake psychological therapist and psychological practitioner roles. - 30.
-Psychological professions are a key example of a professional group where service plans and ambitions will need to be kept under review to determine whether further growth in education and training is required in the future, beyond what this Plan sets out.
+30. Psychological professions are a key example of a professional group where service plans and ambitions will need to be kept under review to determine whether further growth in education and training is required in the future, beyond what this Plan sets out.